Severus of Barcelona

 Details concerning his life and death are uncertain and of questionable historicity.

 Narrative

-The real Severus of Barcelona lived in the 7th century.
+The only documented Severus of Barcelona was known as Severus II of Barcelona and lived in the 7th century.
 He was represented by a priest at the Fourth Council of Toledo in 633, but died shortly thereafter.
-He is not known to have suffered a violent death.
+This Severus is not known to have suffered a violent death.

+The 3rd-4th-century Severus is, in any case, a traditional or legendary figure in Catalonia and one of the "lesser patron saints" of the Cathedral of Barcelona.
+For centuries his saint day was a festivity in Catalonia.

 Legend

 According to his legend, he was born in Barcelona to a noble family and received a good education.
 In a hymn associated with his office, it is stated explicitly that he was a citizen of Barcelona.
 A variant of the legend status that he was a humble weaver upon whose head a dove landed.
 The people of the city saw this as a sign and elected him bishop.

 He was chosen bishop of Barcelona around 290.
 During the persecution of Diocletian, Severus fled to Castrum Octavianum (Sant Cugat del Vallès).
 As he crossed the Collserola Mountains, he encountered a fellow Christian, named Emeterius (Sant Medir, Medí, San Medir, Medín), sowing broad beans in the field.
 Severus instructed the man that if the soldiers sent to kill him asked the farmer where he had gone, to tell them that he had passed this way.

 A miracle made the beans he was cultivating sprout immediately after Severus left.
 When the soldiers came across Emeterius and asked him if he had seen the bishop, Emeterius replied that he had and it was when he was sowing the fields.
 Angry at this lie and believing that Emeterius was mocking them, the soldiers arrested the man and took him to Castrum Octavianum.

 Severus meanwhile appeared to the soldiers, along with four other priests from Barcelona who had fled with him.
 Severus and the four priests were beheaded; Emeterius also suffered this fate.

 Another tradition says that Severus was martyred by later Arian Visigoths who drove a nail into his head.